shibbolithic/vehicledetection/README.md

 The trained model and its weights are saved for future use.
 Additionally, class indices and image size information are stored in CSV files for reference.

 Contributing
 Contributions to this project are welcome.
-Feel free to open an issue or submit a pull request if you have any ideas for improvement or find any issues.
+If you have any ideas for improvement or find any issues, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.